-If you are a student at the University of Missouri-Columbia, you are just a few minutes from one of the most important university art museums in the Midwest.
-The Museum of Art and Archaeology is the third largest visual arts museum in Missouri, with the Saint Louis Art Museum and the Nelson-Atkins Art Museum in Kansas City being the two largest.
-The Museum of Art and Archaeology’s holdings include an extensive collection of Greek and Roman artworks and artifacts, as well as paintings, prints and drawings from the Medieval through Modern periods.
-It also houses an important gallery of plaster casts, exact replicas of Greek and Roman sculpture.
+Students at the University of Missouri are just a few minutes away from the Museum of Art and Archaeology, one of the most important academic art museums in the Midwest.
+The Museum is also the third largest visual arts museum in Missouri, just after the Saint Louis Art Museum and the Nelson-Atkins Museum of Art in Kansas City.
+The Museum’s holdings include an extensive collection of ancient Greek and Roman artworks and artifacts, as well as paintings, sculptures, and works on paper from the medieval period through today.
+It also houses an important study collection of plaster casts, exact replicas of famous ancient Greek and Roman sculptures.
 From ancient art to modern creations, there's something for everyone at the Museum of Art and Archaeology.